hazamashoken/hazamashoken/README.md

   <b>Thanapol Liangsoonthornsit</b>
 </h1>

 Hi!
-I'm Thanapol Liangsoonthornsit, a student at PSB Academy in Singapore.
+I'm Thanapol Liangsoonthornsit, a student at PSB Academy in Singapore and a Cadet at 42 Bangkok.
 I'm a hobbyist programmer looking to expand my arsenal of programming language I can use.
 Currently studying Rust.

 <br>